gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 **1.8-1.11+**
-- Updating Baby V1 Zombie Villagers to newer versions will cause the baby zombie villager to not fully convert and have the same body as a adult zombie villager, have faster speed and have a larger head size than normal
+- Updating Baby V1 Zombie Villagers to newer versions will cause the baby zombie villager to not fully convert and have the same body as an adult zombie villager, have faster speed, and have a larger head size than normal

 **1.9.0**
 - *Mining up the Mushroom Blocks from Huge Mushrooms found in Swamps and Dark Oak Forests will give you a Mushroom Block with a data value of 0.*
 - Scaffolding can currently be placed on conduits, which will be unobtainable in future versions

 **1.10.0 (Experimental)**
-- Villager V2s spawn in normal villages, but they have the old Villager v1 trades so if you trade with them in this update their trades will lock and they will not convert upon updating to newer versions
+- Villager V2s spawn in normal villages, but they have the old Villager v1 trades, so if you trade with them in this updat,e their trades will lock, and they will not convert upon updating to newer versions

 **Beta 1.10.0.3**
 - Pillager captains that spawn currently have black banners in their chestplate slot instead of ominous banners.
 These will become discontinued in future versions.